LiemDQ/LiemDQ.github.io/content/posts/oss_success.md

 At a first glance, the situation seems very similar to compilers:
 * Very specialized PhD-level mathematical knowledge is needed to advance the state-of-the-art.
-* Many optimization problems are computationally intractable with naïve algorithms, so good heuristics are needed to obtain acceptable solutions in many cases.
+* A large class of optimization problems are computationally intractable with naïve algorithms, so good heuristics are needed to obtain acceptable solutions in many cases.
 * Many possible use cases, requiring support for multiple platforms, languages, interfaces, etc.
 * Even small incremental improvements to these solvers could result in millions or even billions of dollars in economic savings.